Diagnosing and Treating Coccidioidomycosis

 Most individuals with coccidioidomycosis do not require specific treatment.
 Treatment with antifungal medications may be prescribed for those with more severe symptoms or symptoms lasting 8 weeks or longer.

-Treatment may be considered earlier or in less severe disease in people with the following conditions or risk factors:
+Treatment may be considered earlier in people with the following conditions or risk factors:

 - Chronic obstructive pulmonary disease (COPD)